Top 47 ETL Interview Questions & Answers (2025)

 3. What ETL tools are you most familiar with?

 Start by researching the ETL tools the company already uses.
-Your goal should be to have a solid overview of the most common processes and uses for the tools.
-If you are unsure of the companies’ tools, or if they use proprietary in-house products, consider mastering SQL, a programming language of choice (preferably Python), ETL tools such as Informatica PowerCenter, and a business intelligence suite such as Power BI.
+If you are unsure of the companies’ tools or if they use proprietary in-house products, consider mastering SQL, a programming language of choice (preferably Python), ETL tools such as Informatica PowerCenter, and a business intelligence suite such as Power BI.

-4. How can we differentiate ETL from ELT, and what are the use cases favoring ETL?
+4. How can we differentiate ETL from ELT, and what use cases favor ETL?

 When it comes to distinguishing between ETL (Extract-Transform-Load) and ELT (Extract-Load-Transform) processes, it’s important to note that they are not mutually exclusive.
 Many organizations adopt variations like ETLT, choosing the approach that proves to be more efficient or cost-effective for their specific needs.

 The main differentiation lies in how raw data is loaded into data warehouses.
-ETL traditionally involves loading data into a separate server for transformation, whereas ELT directly moves data onto the target system before performing transformations—essentially placing the load step before the transform step.
+ETL traditionally involves loading data onto a separate server for transformation.
+In contrast, ELT directly moves data onto the target system before performing transformations—essentially placing the load step before the transform step.

 One advantage of ETL is its capability to handle certain transformations that cannot be performed within a warehouse.
 In contrast, ELT performs transformations inside the warehouse, necessitating the use of enhanced privacy safeguards and robust encryption measures.